twitter-archive/flockdb/README.markdown

     # edges have multiple "colors". we do this for spam:
-    Flock.archive(nk.id, :follows, nil) # => archive all edges emanating from nick Flock.archive(nk.id, :follows, nil) # => unarchive all edges emanating from nick. this will restore all archived edges that WEREN'T deleted.
+    Flock.archive(nk.id, :follows, nil) # => archive all edges emanating from nick Flock.unarchive(nk.id, :follows, nil) # => unarchive all edges emanating from nick. this will restore all archived edges that WEREN'T deleted.

     # perform a transaction/bulk-write:
     Flock.transaction do |t|